ananda17gb/arjunachicken-foodorderapp/README.md

 ## How This App Works

-This app works in line with Google Sheets.
-So, any changes in Google Sheets will be implemented into the application and vice versa.
+The app works inline with the Google Sheets.
+So, any changes in the Google Sheets will be reflected into the app and vice versa.

 ## Installation